51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 When building the mission, the workflow will inject the preset information into units in the DCS ME files according to the settings.
 For A-10C units, the workflow creates the `UHF_RADIO`, `VHF_AM_RADIO`, and `VHF_FM_RADIO` hierarchy within the `.miz`.

+> All radio presets you set up in the DCS ME for a unit that is also specified through the
+> `vfw51_radio_settings.lua` settings file are **replaced** by the workflow the next time the
+> mission is built or synchronized.
+Any preset changes through the DCS ME changes are **not**
+> synchronized with the settings file.

 The settings file contains several Lua tables.
 The `RadioPresets[Warbird]<Blue|Red>` tables establish the maping between a preset button and frequency and description by unit properties.